MohammadReza-Firoozi/Mohammad-Reza-Firoozi/README.md

 ## 📖 About

-I am a cancer researcher & Biotech student with a strong focus on RNA-seq analysis, cancer genomics, and translational oncology.
+I am a cancer researcher & molecular medicine student with a strong focus on RNA-seq analysis, cancer genomics, and translational oncology.

 ---